cgwire/kitsu/docs/status/README.md

 ![Setting page status board](../img/getting-started/setting_status_board.png)

-Here you can choose which status will be displayed on the **Board** page depending on the permission.
+Depending on the permission, you can choose which status will be displayed on the **Board** page.

-Once it's done you artist should have a page like this.
+Once it's done, your artist should have a page like this.

 ![Artist board page](../img/getting-started/artist_board_page.png)